This is a guest post about how to make your own soap for baby by Erin Odom of The Humbled Homemaker

 - orange 4, may potentially be toxic to humans

 In addition, I was horrified when I realized my 3-year-old’s bubble bath contained red #40, which can potentially lead to hyperactivity and lower IQ!
+(More about food dyes and children in this series.)

 Will just bathing my children in this soap for a few years be enough to cause cancer and/or result in other harmful effects?
 I don’t know.
 That is not my point.
 My point is–If I can avoid ANY exposure to potentially harmful ingredients–even in small amounts–why wouldn’t I?